pydicom/pynetdicom/docs/user/concepts.rst

 Association
 -----------
-When peer AEs want to communicate they must first set up an Association.
+When peer AEs want to communicate they must first establish an Association.

-* The AE that is initiating the association (the *requestor*) sends an A-ASSOCIATE message to the peer AE (the *acceptor*) which contains a list of proposed presentation contexts and association negotiation items.
+* The AE that is initiating the association (the *Requestor*) sends an A-ASSOCIATE message to the peer AE (the *Acceptor*) which contains a list of proposed presentation contexts and association negotiation items.
 * The *acceptor* receives the request and responds with: